 When you are planning your 20 days in Indonesia, these travel sites and tools will help you arrange your hotels, flights, car rental, and even book cooking classes and find suitable travel insurance.
 These sites will help you plan everything in one sitting and ensure that you will have an amazing vacation.

-MUST-SEE PLACES IN INDONESIA (pinned map)
+PINNED MAP OF MUST-SEE PLACES IN INDONESIA

 Click the enlarge button on the top right corner.
 Credit: map data: Google